Gravity Wiz

 Filters Block

 The Filters block adds interactable filters to the page.
-These filters can be users to search and filter entries on the front end based on the entry field values.
+These filters can be used to search and filter entries on the front end based on the entry field values.
 To add a Filters block, first select the Entries block, then click the plus icon in the bottom-right of the block.
 Then, select “Filters” in the pop-up menu.

 Having trouble with getting the plus to appear?
 Try the List View in the Block Editor.
 Once activated, you can easily select the Gravity Forms Entries block.